Monday, November 06

 Session 9: Data Analytics - Past, Present and Future New Mexico Room

-Session Chairpersons Eric Marshall, GEODynamics; Joel Mazza, Fracture ID
+Session Chairpersons Eric Marshall, GEODynamics; Joel Mazza, ESG Solutions

 The amount of data being collected, stored, and analyzed in the industry has never been greater.
 Today's data-rich environment is providing an opportunity for engineers and geoscientists to include analytics in their workflows.
 This session will address how the industry is approaching and solving real-world completion challenges and creating value using data analytics.